-This blog is dedicated to Dark Art, in all its myriad forms-

 Mia, born 1979, is an Art Historian, painter, photographer, and mixed media/digital collage artist from Norrköping, in eastern Sweden.

-She describes her work as horror pop surrealism or dark lowbrow.
-When asked to describe herself, she is fond of responding: "Picture Pippi Longstocking and Swedish movie director Ingmar Bergman having a love child.
-That's me."
+horror pop surrealism or dark lowbrow.
+When asked to describe herself, she is fond of responding:

 She is a self taught artist in a constant state of learning, and trying new things.
 Her work is heavily inspired by film directors such as David Lynch, Ingmar Bergman, Alfred Hitchcock, Roy Andersson, Terry Gilliam and Tim Burton; as well as artists like Hieronymus Bosch, Pieter Bruegel, Francisco Goya, Jean-Michel Basquiat, Mark Ryden, Marion Peck, and the masters of Disney Studio's in the 1930's-40's.
 She also collaborates with Gus Fink (the Creeplings Project).